Advertisement

 2 / 6

-The brain isn’t fully developed until your 20s
+The brain isn’t fully developed until your twenties

-Researchers previously believed that the brain stopped growing by puberty.
-Now researchers know that the brain continues to develop well into your 20s.
+It was previously believed that the brain stopped growing by puberty.
+Now researchers know that the brain continues to develop well into your twenties.
 In fact, the frontal lobes, which are important for planning and impulse control, are among the last parts to fully develop.
-Little wonder you may have made some bad judgement calls in your teen years, like a regrettable tattoo or a brush with the law.

-The brain constantly matures throughout adolescence.
+The brain constantly matures throughout childhood and adolescence.
 The areas responsible for memory, language, creativity, and attention are among those that continue to undergo changes.

-Gray matter growth peaks at about age 11 for girls and age 12 for boys.
+Gray matter growth peaks right before age six.
 After this stage, the prefrontal cortex, which makes up the part of your brain responsible for judgement, becomes more developed.
+White matter volume, or the number of new brain connections, peaks shortly before the age of 29.

-Although children do already have some impulse control and can plan and set goals, their ability to use these skills becomes more consistent as they get older.
-So don’t be surprised if your decision-making skills got a lot better well into your 20s.
+Although children do already have some impulse control and can start to learn how to plan and set goals, their ability to use these skills becomes more consistent as they get older.
+So don’t be surprised if your decision-making skills got a lot better well into your twenties.

 3 / 6